We Survey Our Customers And Show You The Reviews

 Some surveys say "No response".
 What does that mean?

 Clients don't always respond to the survey.
 We still wish to show you the transaction involved so you can see the homes that the agents helped buy or sell.

 When does Redfin send out a survey?

-Redfin surveys clients after their first home tour and after they sign their final offer with us to buy a home, or after they sign a listing agreement to sell a home.
+Redfin surveys clients after one of their first 3 tours with Redfin and after they sign their final offer with us to buy a home, or after they sign a listing agreement to sell a home.
 If the client tours multiple times, the client may not get surveyed every time, to prevent survey fatigue.
 For the same reason, if a client submits multiple offers, the client will receive a survey only once, usually after they close or 30 days after their final offer.
-We show the responses to these surveys, because we want to know how we did and feel that it's important to share that information with our customers.
+We show the responses to these surveys because we want to know how we did and feel that it's important to share that information with our customers.